Note: As of January 21, 2020, the Wyze Cam V2 doesn’t have person detection temporarily, but Wyze is adding it back in as soon as possible.

 Turns non-Internet-connected devices into smart devices

-Compact design won’t blog other plugs
+Compact design won’t block other plugs

 Integrates with Alexa